Zimmerman called 'wannabe cop' whose errors got Martin killed

 "He walked the jury through the evidence and pointed out the inconsistencies with the defense's arguments," he said.
 "He was confident in the job that his team has done and he ended with a sympathetic tug on the jurors hearts.
 He was not overly dramatic."

-When police initially declined to arrest Zimmerman, it provoked street demonstration throughout the United States as critics blamed Zimmerman for pulling out his Kel Tec 9mm pistol, which was fully loaded with hollow-point bullets.

-Backers of liberal gun laws have rallied behind Zimmerman and helped fund his defense, seeing him as a persecuted hero whose need for self-defense demonstrated the importance of the Second Amendment right to bear arms.

-(Additional reporting by Tom Brown and Kevin Gray; Writing by Daniel Trotta; Editing by Steve Orlofsky)
+(Additional reporting by Tom Brown and Kevin Gray; Writing by Daniel Trotta; Editing by Steve Orlofsky and Peter Cooney)